dinkelk/basilisk/docs/source/Support/bskReleaseNotes.rst

 - updated macOS `cspice` library to be compiled with Xcode 15.
 This addresses some errors that appeared when calling the prior pre-built `cspice` library.
 The new library is backwards compatible with prior versions of Xcode.
+- Updated :ref:`thrusterPlatformReference` to add an integral feedback term which dumps steady-state momentum in case of uncertainties on the CM location.

 Version 2.2.0 (June 28, 2023)
 -----------------------------